Uproar in Rajya Sabha as AAP, Congress protest against Bill to give Delhi LG more power

 The Rajya Sabha saw repeated adjournments on Wednesday as the Aam Aadmi Party and Congress protested against the National Capital Territory of Delhi Amendment Bill, 2021, PTI reported.
 The Bill aims to give more powers to the Delhi lieutenant governor.

 Mallikarjun Kharge, the leader of Opposition in the Rajya Sabha, demanded that the Bill be sent to a select committee for consideration, according to ANI.
+“It [the Bill] is against the constitution,” he was quoted as saying by NDTV.
+“It should not become a law.”

 AAP MP Sanjay Singh also voiced his opposition to the Bill.
 “I seek justice for the 2 crore people of Delhi, for 130 crore Indians, to seek justice from all members to save Constitution,” he told the House.
-“I tell all members – we’ll be here only if Constitution is there.”
+“I tell all members – we will be here only if Constitution is there.”
+Singh alleged that the BJP introduced the Bill because it lost the Delhi elections twice, according to NDTV.

+Finance Minister Nirmala Sitharaman had to cut short her reply to the discussion on the Finance Bill as Opposition MPs shouted slogans against the Centre, the news channel reported.

-Meanwhile, Union minister G Kishan Reddy claimed that the Bill seeks to ensure proper functioning of the Delhi government.
-“We’re making amendments to the Act brought in by Congress in 1991,” he said.
-“These are not new.”
+Meanwhile, Union minister G Kishan Reddy claimed that the Bill sought to ensure proper functioning of the Delhi government.
+“We are making amendments to the Act brought in by Congress in 1991,” he said, according to ANI “These are not new.”

+Members of the Biju Janata Dal and YSR Congress walked out of the Rajya Sabha during Wednesday’ session, according to ANI.
+Earlier on the same day, Trinamool Congress MP Derek O’Brien said the party had sent its members to Delhi to oppose the Bill.

 The Rajya Sabha had witnessed uproar over the Bill on Tuesday also.
 Kharge had said that the Bill would take away the rights of the Delhi government and destroy democracy.

-The controversial Bill was passed by Lok Sabha on Monday amid similar protests from the Congress and the AAP, who have said that the legislation is “unconstitutional”.
-Delhi Chief Minister Arvind Kejriwal called the amendment “an insult” to the people of the Capital.
+The controversial Bill was passed in the Lok Sabha on Monday amid similar protests from the Congress and the AAP.
+Delhi Chief Minister Arvind Kejriwal has called the amendment “an insult” to the people of the Capital.

 Also read: RS adjourned repeatedly as Opposition protests against Bill to give Delhi LG more power